top of page

 1970's and 80's.
 He was also a sometime anchor, an anchor for

-"Looking In," WAND's public affairs features which aired on weekdays.
+"Looking In," WAND's public affairs features aired on weekdays.

 It was the title of the station's midday newscasts with